 As in previous years, the judgments reviewed in L&RUK during 2017 have been grouped under the following headings.

-[The remaining summaries for December 2017 will be added once links to these are available and the December round-up has been posted.]
+[Further summaries for December 2017 judgments will be added after the December/January round-up has been posted.]

 - Reordering, extensions & other building works .